robaimes/module-checkout-designs/README.md

 ## Features

-> Please note: This module is currently still considered a proof of concept.

 This module provides the ability to change checkout page designs/layout similar to [page specific selectable layouts][page-layouts].

 The module currently provides the following functionality: